 - Spray pyrethrin or a similar insecticide in your bedroom before going to bed.

 Vitamin B and ultrasound devices don't prevent mosquito bites.
 You can find important, current information about prevention and precautions at www.cdc.gov/malaria.

 When should I call my healthcare provider?

-If you become ill with a fever during or after travel in a malaria risk area, seek prompt medical attention and tell your healthcare providers of your recent travel.
-Don’t assume you have the flu or some other disease without having a lab test to determine if the symptoms are caused by malaria.
+If you become ill with a fever during or after travel in a malaria risk area, get medical care right away.
+Tell your healthcare providers of your recent travel.
+Don’t assume you have the flu or some other disease without having a lab test to find out if the symptoms are caused by malaria.